morgoe/morgoe.github.io/_posts/blog/2017-03-02-iterative-design-in-action.markdown

 This design, despite being quite contained, communicates a number of important things:

-1. It explains to the user how to use the widget: by looking at the three graphs together, not in isolation
+1. It explains to the user how to use the widget (by looking at the three graphs together, not in isolation)
 2. It explains to the user what benefits they can gain (they can identify which teams are struggling)
-3. Helps clarify confusion surrounding that 3rd impediments line graph
+3. It helps clarify confusion surrounding that 3rd impediments line graph

 ### After